salsita/prism/docs/README.md

   it('should contain null gifUrl right after Component is initialized', () => {
     const iterator = updater(undefined, { type: 'NonExistingAction' });

-    iterator.next();
-    assert.equal(iterator.next().value.gifUrl, null);
+    // We ignore result of first `next()` call because we know
+    // that first value yielded in the reducer is Side Effect iterator.next();

+    // Second call of `iterator.next()` will return appropriate mutated Model assert.equal(iterator.next().value.gifUrl, null);
   });
 });
 ```

+`Updater` function always takes two arguments first is Model and second is Action because we are testing initial Model we provide `undefined` as Model and some `NonExistingAction` as second argument, we don't mind that Updater will not handle the action, we just need to provide **some** action so that Model gets initialized.